 - Go by Monorail – Used in the city area, a monorail is a fast and efficient way through the city that will give you views from the top.

-- Order Grab – Grab is the Uber of Southeast Asia, at half the price of a taxi, Grab is the most efficient way to get around KL.
+- Order Grab – Grab is the Uber of Southeast Asia; at half the price of a taxi, Grab is the most efficient way to get around KL.
 Waiting times can be a while on the busy city streets and are not as common as taxis.

-- Take a walk – A Kuala Lumpur city tour is best discovered by foot, and with many footpaths and traffic lights, you can safely get to your destination travelling by your own two feet.
+- Take a walk – A Kuala Lumpur city tour is best discovered by foot, and with many footpaths and traffic lights, you can safely get to your destination travelling on your own two feet.